 Well, the fun is just beginning.
 Green beans are fairly easy to make grow but the harvesting is where the real work begins.

 When you harvest your green beans is going to depend on your personal preference.
 Around my house, I have some picky green bean eaters.
 When green beans are still young and tender is when I have to pick them if I expect my husband and boys to eat them.

 See, as green beans get bigger and the beans fill out, the strings become more prominent and the outside of the pod gets a little tougher.

 Now, some people love this type of bean commonly called a ‘shelly.’
-But not around my house.
-If my husband or boys have a tougher skin or see a string then they pretty much turn their noses up.
+However, not around my house.
+If my husband or boys have tougher skin or see a string then they pretty much turn their noses up.

 And after you decide to harvest you just go along the row or teepee and gently pluck them from the plant.
 Once they have been picked you’ll bring them inside and rinse them.

 Then my favorite part begins.
 You grab a large pot and a pan.
 You’ll need the pot to put the broken beans in and a smaller pan to hold handfuls of green beans in your lap.
 I usually put on a movie while I’m breaking beans so I can relax and be productive simultaneously.